Andrew Gray – Board Chair

 Andrew Gray is a partner at a Toronto law firm.
 He lives in central Toronto with his family, and has been involved as a volunteer in work addressing housing and food insecurity and community and individual capacity-building for many years.
-Andrew also sits on the board of Fred Victor and was chair of CRC prior to its amalgamation with Fred Victor.
+Andrew also sat on the board of Fred Victor and was chair of CRC prior to its amalgamation with Fred Victor.
 He attended the University of Toronto, earning BA, MA, PhD and LLB degrees.
 He has taught for many years as an adjunct faculty member at the University of Toronto Faculty of Law.
 Andrew joined the board of All Saints in 2020.

 The Reverend Canon Richard Dentinger